CesarCaramazana/DQN_COMPANION_kitchen/README.md

 ```
 ./train_dqn.py
 ```
 Trains the DQN.
-The specific arguments are specified below.
+The arguments are specified below.

 Testing script of the DQN.
 ------------------------------------------------